 Lawson has identified climate change-related risks and opportunities, and conducted analysis of their impact on business based on the 2°C and 4°C scenarios.
-This initiative has only just started, and it will be necessary to further enhance and examine the content of the initiative going forward.
+This initiative has only just started, and we will continue to further enhance and examine the content of the initiative going forward.